lwhitler/thesis/README.md

-# Lily Whitler - Honors Thesis and ASU/NASA Space Grant
+# Honors Thesis and ASU/NASA Space Grant

-For scripts, notes, and other miscellany.
+Primarily scripts to do things that have been mostly finalized.